thedoggybrad/NewsOrgOnMastodonSystem/README.md

 ## Future Roadmap
 Here are the planned organizations to be added on NewsOrgOnMastodon that is scheduled to be added within the next 72 hours.<br>
 •Philippine News Agency

-<br><br>
+## Deferred Roadmap
-Here are the planned organizations to be added on NewsOrgOnMastodon but cannot be added right now due to technical difficulties and still finding a way to generate my own RSS feed for them or discover their hidden RSS Feed.<br>
+Here are the planned organizations to be added on NewsOrgOnMastodon but have been deferred (for now) due to issues that are nearly impossible to solve (atleast based on my current skills).<br>
-•News5 (Current Issue: Article Items in Javascript)
+•News5 (Current Issue: Article Items in Javascript; Hard to Decode)
 <br>
-•NewsWatchPlus (Pending Investigation
+•NewsWatchPlus (Current Issue: Inconsistent elements used in their news page)